Steven Kwan Player Props: Guardians vs. Mariners

 - Kwan had an on-base percentage of .375 while batting .298.

-- He ranked 11th in batting average, 13th in on base percentage, and 91st in slugging among the qualified hitters in baseball last season.
+- Among the qualified hitters in MLB action last season, he ranked 11th in batting average, 13th in on-base percentage, and 91st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.